 The personalised styling of the boats is unique and we’d find ourselves wondering about the occupants.
 Fascinating stuff, I love sticky-beaking into other people’s lives.

-Around Devizes the land descends by 72 meters over 4 km.
+Around the town of Devizes the land descends by 72 meters over 4 km.
 29 locks were built to allow the management and flow of the canal water and it can take 5-6 hours for a canal boat to traverse all 29 flights of the locks.

 Out and about in the car we accidentally came across a quaint little place called Avoncliffe.
 We were heading home but decided to take a tiny downhill road just to see what was there.
 Then this!
 Just like magic.

 There really is not a lot in Avoncliffe.
-Just a pub, a crystals shop and a train station.
-A few cute holiday cottages and of course the canal and an aqueduct.
-Lovely.
+Just a pub, a crystals shop and a train station, a few cute holiday cottages and of course the canal and an aqueduct.

-It was the perfect place to stop for coffee and take in the ambience of the place.
+It was such a lovely surprise, and a perfect place to stop for coffee and a look around.

 And just to reminisce back to 2006…. doesn’t seem so long ago and there have been so many wonderful travels since.